 Some people take great pleasure in sharing their good fortune with family, friends, community organizations, and charities.
 If you care to devote a sizeable portion of your inheritance to charitable causes, you may want to establish a charitable remainder trust or donor-advised fund to take advantage of significant tax breaks.

 If you’re so inclined, go ahead and treat yourself to a new kitchen, dream vacation, sailboat, power tools, or plastic surgery.
 Beware, though: In a small minority of cases, people who inherit lots of money have gotten carried away and binged on luxuries until the funds tragically evaporate.
 Make sure your discretionary spending is in line with your family’s needs and values.

 If you are the beneficiary of a trust, your bequest is a private matter, and there is no reason any outsider should know about it unless you tell them.
 But if your inheritance has been through the probate process, it is a matter of public record, and anyone can go down to the courthouse and read the file.
-To protect your privacy, and especially that of your children, consult your family lawyer or contact the Privacy Rights Clearinghouse in San Diego (619-298-3396).
+To protect your privacy, and especially that of your children, consult your family lawyer.

 In such a case, good lawyers and financial advisers aren’t enough.
 You need to consult a social worker, psychologist, or family services organization.
 Often the resolution of family conflicts is much more important and satisfying than the acquisition of large sums of money.